Mcdoinkleman/PandemicSimulatorProject_Altruism/README.md

 # PandemicSimulator

+Note: this repository was cloned from the original in order to test the effects of altruism on the pandemic response.
+Most files remain unchanged.

 This repository implements an agent-based pandemic simulator to analyse and optimize mitigation policies that manage economic impact of pandemics without overwhelming hospital capacity.
 Unlike traditional agent-based models, the simulator is able to model fine-grained interactions